|Position:||Associate Head Coach|

 From 2003 to 2007, he served as the age group chairman for the Midwestern Swimming Executive Board.
 He was named Midwestern Swimming Coach of the Year in 2006-07, after being named its Age Group Coach of the Year in 2004-05.

-A competitive swimmer from 1985 to 2001, Rowan swam collegiately at Eastern Michigan, helping EMU to a pair of Mid-American Conference championship teams.
+A competitive swimmer from 1985 to 2001, Rowan swam collegiately at Eastern Michigan, helping EMU to a pair of Mid-American Conference championships.
 Individually, he was a 12-time finalist at the MAC Championships for the Eagles.

 As a prep swimmer at Lincoln Southeast, Rowan was a two-time Nebraska Class A state champion and a member of a state championship team for the Knights.
 He was also a team captain and a seven-time Junior National qualifier.